Conservation

 Supplying local authorities with boats and vehicles to ensure there is a regular presence in remote areas, and to help them carry out law enforcement.
 Transforming the poachers into protectors:

 Creating long-term, sustainable solutions.
 Providing alternative food sources for indigent communities.
 Educating rural communities in the sustainable use of resources.
-Documenting the process for the production of a docu-series for international TV, to raise awareness.
-Footage will also be used to produce a semi-animated series for children.

 Across Southern Africa, we’re building partnerships to raise awareness about the critical threats facing our marine populations.
 From plastic pollution choking our oceans to unsustainable fishing practices, marine life is experiencing a catastrophic decline.
 By working together, we can shine a light on this issue and inspire change.